Grave goods: History

+The 430,000-year-old Sima de los Huesos hominins are believed to have been intentionally buried, although some scholars reject this hypothesis.
+They were found with a single, large Acheulean handaxe, which has been suggested to have been a grave good.

 There are disputed claims of intentional burial of Neanderthals as old as 130,000 years.
 Similar claims have been made for early anatomically modern humans as old as 100,000 years.
 The earliest undisputed cases of homo sapiens burials are found in Upper Palaeolithic sites.

 Burials that include intentional artifacts come much later.
 There is evidence of Egyptians (of the Badarian culture) being buried with grave goods very early in their prehistory.
 Examples of these items include pots, shells, combs, stone vessels, animal figurines, and slate palettes.